getzlab/het_pulldown_from_callstats_TOOL/README.md

-# Method: het pulldown from callstats
+# Tool: het pulldown from callstats

 Call normal het sites and get their tumor coverage from a MuTect callstats file.